Mark 10

 Comparison Analysis

 Mark 10:1, Matthew 19:1-2.
 See Comments Matthew 19:1-2.
-“And, as He was accustomed to, He taught them again”; this verse tells us, as His custom, that is the purpose the Lord has come, to teach all humans, and give everyone a chance to be saved.
-He did not go only for the Jews; here it tells clearly, as His custom He always teaches the people; if people come to Him, He teaches them.
+“And as He has been accustomed, He taught them again.”
+This verse clearly states, “as He has been accustomed.”
+That is the purpose for which the Lord Jesus has come to earth: to teach all humans and give everyone a chance to be saved.
+He did not go only for the Jews; here it tells us clearly that, as His custom, He always teaches the people; if people come to Him, He teaches them.

-Mark 10:2, Matthew 19: 3.
+Mark 10:2, Matthew 19:3.
 See Comments Matthew 19:3.
-As it is written in the Old Testament, the Jews were not supposed to take the women of the region; however, they did, and they mixed the blood, as it is written in the Old Testament, and that was not supposed to be done.
-But, people use reasons of their lives and go against what God has commanded.
+As it is written in the Old Testament, the Jews are not supposed to take the women of the region.
+Mixing bloodlines, as stated in the Old Testament, is forbidden.
+But people use reasons for their lives and go against what God has commanded.

 Mark 10:3.
-In this verse, Jesus answers them with a question.
-In the Gospel of Matthew, this answer with a question is not given; we should note that each Gospel gives the events in a different order, but they don’t go against each other.
-Here the Lord wants them to think for what they answer and what the Lord will tell; they must learn to think and go back to the Scripture.
+In this verse, the Lord Jesus answers them with a question.
+In the Gospel of Matthew, this answer-with-a-question is not given.
+We should note that each Gospel presents the events in a different order, but they don’t contradict each other.
+Here, the Lord wants them to think about what they answer to the Lord’s question and what the Lord will tell.
+They have to learn to think and go back to the Scripture.

 Mark 10:4.
-In this verse, they give their answer.
+In this verse, they provide their answer.

 Mark 10:5-9, Matthew 19:4-6.
 The Lord Jesus explains why Moses gave this commandment.
 See Comments Matthew 19:4-6.

 Matthew 19:7.
-Note that the order of verses in the Gospel of Mark and Matthew is not the same.
-One person has a question, and another person has the answer, but when bringing both to come in order, answer first or ask first, time plays a role here in giving these verses.
-It is almost the same time: as the Lord speaks, they also talk.
-The events in the Gospels nearly go against each other, but it isn’t against each other; they only present different times and a different order of asking: do they wait until the Lord answers or give the answer to the Lord following the teaching of humans?
-One comes and asks, and the Lord gives the answer, but another one already has the answer for them; the Gospels present both ways.
-Also, remember that these Pharisees were born there, and in their heads, the teaching was different; they had the teaching written, but they also had the mind teaching from the region, which went across each other.
-Humans tend to accept human teachings because humans tend to think that human teaching is the way of life and God’s teaching is just a written teaching and not a way of life.
+Note that the order of verses in the Gospels of Mark and Matthew differs.
+One person has a question, another person has the answer, but when bringing both to come in order, answer first or ask first, the time plays a role here, for giving these verses.
+It is almost the same time, as the Lord speaks, they also speak.
+The events in the Gospels almost seem to go against each other, but they aren’t.
+They only present different times and a different order of asking: do they wait until the Lord answers, or give the answer for the Lord, following the teaching of humans?
+One comes and asks, and the Lord gives the answer, but another one already has the answer for them; it looks both ways.
+Also, remember that these Pharisees were born there, and in their heads, the teaching is different.
+They have the teaching written, but they also have the mind teaching from the region, which goes across each other; humans tend to receive human teaching because they think human teaching is the way of life, and God’s teaching is just written teaching, not a way of life.

 Mark 10:5, Matthew 19:8.
 See Comments Matthew 19:8.

 Matthew 19:9.
-Here, this answer, the Lord gives it to all the people that gather to listen to Him.
+In this response, the Lord Jesus addresses all the people gathered to listen to Him.

 Mark 10:10.
-Here, we understand that the Lord Jesus and the disciples went into the house, and then the disciples asked again privately about this matter.
+Here, we understand that the Lord Jesus and His disciples entered the house.
+Then the disciples privately asked Him about this matter again.

 Comparison Analysis

 Mark 10:1, Matthew 19:1-2.
 See Comments Matthew 19:1-2.
-“And, as He was accustomed to, He taught them again”; this verse tells us, as His custom, that is the purpose the Lord has come, to teach all humans, and give everyone a chance to be saved.
-He did not go only for the Jews; here it tells clearly, as His custom He always teaches the people; if people come to Him, He teaches them.
+“And as He has been accustomed, He taught them again.”
+This verse clearly states, “as He has been accustomed.”
+That is the purpose for which the Lord Jesus has come to earth: to teach all humans and give everyone a chance to be saved.
+He did not go only for the Jews; here it tells us clearly that, as His custom, He always teaches the people; if people come to Him, He teaches them.

-Mark 10:2, Matthew 19: 3.
+Mark 10:2, Matthew 19:3.
 See Comments Matthew 19:3.
-As it is written in the Old Testament, the Jews were not supposed to take the women of the region; however, they did, and they mixed the blood, as it is written in the Old Testament, and that was not supposed to be done.
-But, people use reasons of their lives and go against what God has commanded.
+As it is written in the Old Testament, the Jews are not supposed to take the women of the region.
+Mixing bloodlines, as stated in the Old Testament, is forbidden.
+But people use reasons for their lives and go against what God has commanded.

 Mark 10:3.
-In this verse, Jesus answers them with a question.
-In the Gospel of Matthew, this answer with a question is not given; we should note that each Gospel gives the events in a different order, but they don’t go against each other.
-Here the Lord wants them to think for what they answer and what the Lord will tell; they must learn to think and go back to the Scripture.
+In this verse, the Lord Jesus answers them with a question.
+In the Gospel of Matthew, this answer-with-a-question is not given.
+We should note that each Gospel presents the events in a different order, but they don’t contradict each other.
+Here, the Lord wants them to think about what they answer to the Lord’s question and what the Lord will tell.
+They have to learn to think and go back to the Scripture.

 Mark 10:4.
-In this verse, they give their answer.
+In this verse, they provide their answer.

 Mark 10:5-9, Matthew 19:4-6.
 The Lord Jesus explains why Moses gave this commandment.
 See Comments Matthew 19:4-6.

 Matthew 19:7.
-Note that the order of verses in the Gospel of Mark and Matthew is not the same.
-One person has a question, and another person has the answer, but when bringing both to come in order, answer first or ask first, time plays a role here in giving these verses.
-It is almost the same time: as the Lord speaks, they also talk.
-The events in the Gospels nearly go against each other, but it isn’t against each other; they only present different times and a different order of asking: do they wait until the Lord answers or give the answer to the Lord following the teaching of humans?
-One comes and asks, and the Lord gives the answer, but another one already has the answer for them; the Gospels present both ways.
-Also, remember that these Pharisees were born there, and in their heads, the teaching was different; they had the teaching written, but they also had the mind teaching from the region, which went across each other.
-Humans tend to accept human teachings because humans tend to think that human teaching is the way of life and God’s teaching is just a written teaching and not a way of life.
+Note that the order of verses in the Gospels of Mark and Matthew differs.
+One person has a question, another person has the answer, but when bringing both to come in order, answer first or ask first, the time plays a role here, for giving these verses.
+It is almost the same time, as the Lord speaks, they also speak.
+The events in the Gospels almost seem to go against each other, but they aren’t.
+They only present different times and a different order of asking: do they wait until the Lord answers, or give the answer for the Lord, following the teaching of humans?
+One comes and asks, and the Lord gives the answer, but another one already has the answer for them; it looks both ways.
+Also, remember that these Pharisees were born there, and in their heads, the teaching is different.
+They have the teaching written, but they also have the mind teaching from the region, which goes across each other; humans tend to receive human teaching because they think human teaching is the way of life, and God’s teaching is just written teaching, not a way of life.

 Mark 10:5, Matthew 19:8.
 See Comments Matthew 19:8.

 Matthew 19:9.
-Here, this answer, the Lord gives it to all the people that gather to listen to Him.
+In this response, the Lord Jesus addresses all the people gathered to listen to Him.

 Mark 10:10.
-Here, we understand that the Lord Jesus and the disciples went into the house, and then the disciples asked again privately about this matter.
+Here, we understand that the Lord Jesus and His disciples entered the house.
+Then the disciples privately asked Him about this matter again.

 And they were bringing to Him little children, that He might touch them; but the disciples rebuked them.